Skip to main content

 Run Tests

-Run your tests from the Flows page or set up Automations to run them on a schedule.
+Run your tests from the Flows page, trigger them via the Runs API (auth instructions run automatically for individual flows), or set up Automations to run them on a schedule.